|

 Interaction

-of the non-material mind with physical processes
+of the non-material mind with physical

 How

-does the non-material mind interact with the physical processes of
+does the non-material mind interact with the

 the brain and body?